 I am Professor of Chemical Meteorology at the Department of Environmental Science (ACES) at Stockholm University, where I have worked off and on since 1987.
 I was founding Director of the Swedish Secretariat for Environmental Earth System Sciences (SSEESS) at the Royal Swedish Academy of Sciences from 2010-2014 while remaining half time at Stockholm University.
 From 2004-2008 I was the Executive Director of the International Geosphere-Biosphere Programme (IGBP).
 My background is in Chemical Engineering, Civil and Environmental Engineering, Oceanography, Meteorology, and Atmospheric Physics.
 After receiving my PhD degree from the University of Washington, I have been on the faculty at both Stockholm University in Sweden and the University of Rhode Island in the U.S.

 My first research project in Chemical Engineering focused on transparent semiconductors for use as solar cells.
-My primary research interests these days are in the areas of Earth System Science and global sustainability.
+My primary research interests these days are in the areas of Community Science, Earth System Science and global sustainability.
 My nerdier research areas include atmospheric chemistry & physics, and the effects of aerosols and clouds on air quality and the Earth’s climate.
 Nowadays I spend a fair bit of time on outreach activities, trying to narrow the gap between science and society.